radwan50000/learn-reactNative/README.md

 npm run reset-project

 ```
-## To make normal page in app folder -> index.tsx :
+## To make normal page with routing in app folder -> index.tsx :

 ```tsx